 Do your best not to take it personally.

-Do your best to let it go – to rise above the hate.
+Do your best to let it go – to rise above the hate and drama.

-A small group of people may try to build barriers between us, but the rest of us can find a way to fly above them.
+A small group of people may try to build barriers between us, but the rest of us can find a way to elevate above them.
 Others can try to pin us down with a hundred thousand arms, but in numbers we can find a way to help one another back up.
-Yes, there are many of us out there, more than any of us likely realize, who know love is the answer.
+Yes, there are many of us out there – more than is often realized – who know love is the answer.
 People who refuse to stop believing.
 People who refuse to trade an eye for an eye.
 People who love in a world without conditions, who love into hate, into refusal, with faith, and without fear.

 And that gives me hope.